kanidm/kanidm/book/src/developers/readme.md

 ### SUSE / OpenSUSE

-> NOTE: clang and lld are required to build kanidm due to performance issues with gcc/ld
+> NOTE: clang and lld are required to build Kanidm due to performance issues with GCC/ld

 You will need to install rustup and our build dependencies with: